NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

     AppComponent
   ],
   imports: [
-    NzIconModule,
-  ],
-  providers: [
-    { provide: NZ_ICON_DEFAULT_TWOTONE_COLOR, useValue: '#00ff00' }, // If not provided, Ant Design's official blue would be used
-    { provide: NZ_ICONS, useValue: icons }
-  ],
+    NzIconModule.forRoot(icons),
+  ]
   bootstrap: [ AppComponent ]
 })
 export class AppModule {
 }
 ```

 Actually this calls `addIcon` of `NzIconService`.
 Icons imported would be bundled into your `.js` files.
 Static loading would increase your bundle's size so we recommend use dynamic importing as much as you can.
-You can track this [issue](https://github.com/ant-design/ant-design/issues/12011) of Ant Design for more details.

 > Icons used by `NG-ZORRO` itself are imported statically to increase loading speed.
 However, icons demonstrated on the official website are loaded dynamically.